Fisker Ocean: How Owners Kept a Bankrupt EV Alive

 What significance does learning technology have both today and in the future?

-We are not technology driven.
+We are not technology-driven.
 However, as learning designers, we use technology to shape the outcome and experience of learning.

-Adaptation to different devices and screen sizes is another technological aspect.
+Adapting to different devices and screen sizes is another technological aspect.
 It is possible that learning applications will need to be used on both desktop computers and smartphones.
 As the development of high-quality, multi-device compatible learning applications is costly, this requires careful technical planning.

 This is exactly what we offer our customers.
 This service is currently very successful on the market.
 We seem to be hitting a nerve with it.
 It can also be scaled up or down and adapted for customers with major strategic challenges or short-term projects.

-Thank you very much for the interview.
+Thank you very much for the conversation.